tori0359/docker-pmis-app/README.md

     $ docker-compose -f docker-compose-dev.yml logs -f --tail 100

 The application will be available at port `8080` or at the port defined with `HTTP_PORT`.

+You can replace `docker-compose-dev.yml` with `docker-compose-dev-full.yml` to test all services.

 ## Create SSL Certificate with Certbot (Letsencrypt)